gregmalcolm/python_koans/README.rst

     http://www.python.org/download

 After installing Python make sure the folder containing the python executable is in the system path.
-In other words, you need to be able to be able to run Python from a command console.
+In other words, you need to be able to run Python from a command console.
 With Python 2 it will be called `python` or `python.exe` depending on the operating system.
 For Python 3 it will either be `python3` or for windows it will be `python.exe`.